93sachin/Ecommerce-Sales-Analysis/README.md

 The goal of this project is to understand customer behavior, product performance, and revenue trends to support data-driven business decisions.

 ---
+Due to Large mb of data dataset is not uploaded but there is link where u seen - https://www.kaggle.com/datasets/carrie1/ecommerce-data

 ## 🔹 Tools & Technologies Used
 - Python (Pandas, NumPy)